 The sensory-being project teaches people how to create and facilitate sensory experiences to promote sensory-being.
 As with all of the Sensory Projects it runs on the principle that experiences do not need to be expensive in order to be effective, what is most important is to have the relevant underpinning knowledge and a little creativity.

 The Sensory Projects worked in conjunction with a team of twenty six Sustainable Design students from Falmouth University to create objects to inspire sensory-being.
-The Sustainable Design students were advised by teams of sensory experts from Woodlands special school, Curnow Primary and Curnow Secondary special school as to what sorts of sensory experiences were most likely to envelop us in an unfolding moment.
-Click the photos below to be taken to photograph albums that give insight into the consultation process.
+The Sustainable Design students were advised by teams of Sensory Consultants as to what sorts of sensory experiences were most likely to envelop us in an unfolding moment.
+Clicking on the photos below will take you to photograph albums that give insight into the consultation process.

 Come and be a part of the conversations yourself: